Not taking your car seat on board the plane? Here’s how to safely check it in

 Zohzo Car Seat Travel Bag

-This bag offers a snug fit for your car seat and slightly smaller dimensions (18″ x 18″ x 28″) so may not suit the taller bag seats but is a very secure fit with a zip closing that can be locked.
+This bag from Zohzo offers a snug fit for your car seat and slightly smaller dimensions (18″ x 18″ x 28″) so may not suit the taller bag seats but is a very secure fit with a zip closing that can be locked.
 The exterior is durable waterproof nylon.

 As well as being padded inside for extra protection, the Zohzo also features a padded back for ease of carrying with adjustable backpack straps, a top lifting handle and strap for around your waist for a better ergonomic fit.